simplitech/blogsample-next-usecase/graphql/resolvers/readme.md

 # GraphQL's Resolvers

-This folder contains the GraphQL resolvers that weren't fulfilled by the [CRUD](../crud).
+"Resolvers" are the endpoints, that receive the request and pass to the [process](../process)

-These are the endpoints, that receive the request and pass to the [process](../process)
+This folder contains the [index.ts](index.ts) file, which is responsible to list all GraphQL resolvers of the app, it references the [CRUD](../crud) resolvers and also explicitly lists the Resolvers contained on this folder, which are the Custom Resolvers, for Queries and Mutations that are not fulfilled by the CRUD.
+It also setups the [tables enhancements](../tables).